TechMths/TechMths/README.md

 ## 👨‍💻 Hello!
 Nice to meet you!
 I am a new developer in the tech area.

-And, that is my README file executed by the instructions of DIO .
+And, that somethings about me!

 <div>
   <a href="https://github.com/techmths">